StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The refresh strategy of the materialized view.
 This parameter supports the following values:

-- `SYNC`: Synchronous refresh mode.
 - `ASYNC`: Asynchronous refresh mode.
 You can specify the refresh start time, refresh interval, or refresh task trigger mechanism for async refresh mode.
 The refresh interval supports the following units: `DAY`, `HOUR`, `MINUTE`, and `SECOND`.
 - `MANUAL`: Manual refresh mode.

-If this parameter is not specified, the SYNC mode is used by default.

 **partition_expression** (optional)